Dreamed 407 BC, by Socrates

-Plato's own pupil, Aristotle, was well aware of the problems that prophetic dreams like this posed for science:
+Plato's own pupil, Aristotle, was well aware of the problems that predictive dreams like this posed for science:

 With regard to prophecy which takes place in sleep and is said to emerge from dreams, it is not easy either to disdain it or to believe in it.
 The fact that all or many suppose that dreams contain something significant supports the notion as based on experience, and on some subjects divination in dreams is not incredible but rather reasonable; and therefore one might think likewise about all other dreams.
 Yet the fact that we see no reasonable cause for it to be so makes us distrust it.This candidly expresses the (still-active) dilemma of science on prophetic dreams (and ESP in general); copious anecdotal and statistical evidence of phenomena clashing with current physical theory.
 And 'extraordinary claims require extraordinary proof.'
 Yet reports of such dreams are longstanding, pan-cultural, well-attested, and such dreamers rival Plato and Socrates in intelligence and reputation--for example, Lincoln and Mark Twain.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles